Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Conclusions

-The present calculation has only 2 free parameters up to NLO when fitted to capture data below 500 keV.
-At NNLO, EFT still has 2 fit parameters and EFT$_\star$ has 5.
-In contrast, previous EFT calculations~\cite{Zhang:2015ajn,Zhang:2017yqc} need 7 (9 with unconstrained $s$-wave scattering lengths) at NLO for capture below 500 keV.
+The present calculation has only two free parameters up to NLO when fitted to capture data below 500 keV.
+At NNLO, \EFTgsHead{} still has two fit parameters and \EFTstarHead{} has 5.
+In contrast, previous EFT calculations~\cite{Zhang:2015ajn,Zhang:2017yqc} need seven (nine with unconstrained $s$-wave scattering lengths) at NLO for capture below 500 keV.
 Their power counting were set to include short-distance two-body currents and effective ranges for E1 transition, a scenario slightly difficult to conciliate with the extremely peripheral nature of this reaction.
+We \emph{emphasize} that our disagreement with previous EFT calculations is not about just the power counting but also about the construction of the strong interaction operators themselves.
 We include an extra two-body M1 current when analysing capture data above 500 keV to describe the $1^+$ resonance contribution.